arabog/github_collabo/intro2.md

 Q: Now that you've added a connection to the new upstream remote repository, if you run git fetch upstream master will that update your forked repository on GitHub?

 git fetch only updates the local repository.
-To update the project on GitHub, we'd need to push these newly acquired commits to our fork.
+To update the project on GitHub, we'd need to push these newly acquired commits to our fork after first merging it.

 To get these changes into my forked version of her project, I could merge upstream/master into an existing branch (like the local master branch) and push that.